-BEGINNING ITALIAN

-Stresses acquisition of basic skills, speaking, aural comprehension, reading, and writing.
+ITAL 1402 (4).
+BEGINNING ITALIAN - 2ND SEMESTER.
+Stresses acquisition of basic skills. speaking, aural comprehension, reading, and writing.
 Students attend three weekly foundations classes plus two hours of applications classes for practice in small groups.
-Computer, video, and audio assignments in the World Languages and Literature Technology Center are required.
-Four credits per term.
-Prerequisite for 1402: C- or better in 1401 or permission of area chair.
+Computer, video, and audio assignments in the Foreign Language Learning Center are required.
+Prerequisite: C- or better in 1401 or permission of area chair.

-INTERMEDIATE ITALIAN - FIRST SEMESTER
+ITAL 2401 (4).
+INTERMEDIATE ITALIAN - FIRST SEMESTER.
 Continues to strengthen the four language skills with added emphasis on reading and writing.
 Students attend three weekly foundations classes plus two hours of applications classes for practice in small groups.
-Computer, video, and audio assignments in the World Languages and Literatures Technology Center are required.
+Computer, video, and audio assignments in the Foreign Language Learning Center are required.
 Four credits per term.
 All courses are conducted in Italian.
 Prerequisite: C- or better in ITAL 1402 or permission of area chair.

-INTERMEDIATE ITALIAN - SECOND SEMESTER
+ITAL 2402 (4).
+INTERMEDIATE ITALIAN - SECOND SEMESTER.
 Continued strengthening of all four language skills in Italian (listening, speaking, reading, writing).
 Computer, video and audio assignments are required.
-Prerequisite: C- or better in Italian 2401 or permission of Area Chair.
+Prerequisite: C- or better in ITAL 2401 or permission of area chair.

-SPECIAL TOPICS ABROAD IN ITALIAN

-Courses in SMU-approved international programs.
+ITAL 3320 (3), 3321 (3).
+SPECIAL TOPICS ABROAD IN ITALIAN.
+Courses in SMUapproved international programs.
 Prior departmental approval required.

-ADVANCED ITALIAN CONVERSATION
+ITAL 3355 (3).
+ADVANCED ITALIAN CONVERSATION.
 An advanced course for majors and non-majors intended to improve linguistic proficiency within the context of studying Italian contemporary movies and culture.
-Prerequisite: C- or better in Italian 2402 or permission of the instructor.
+Prerequisite: C- or better in ITAL 2402 or permission of the instructor.

-GRAMMAR AND COMPOSITION
+ITAL 3357 (3).
+GRAMMAR AND COMPOSITION.
 Analysis and imitation of short contemporary texts: letters, film reviews, articles, criticism, narratives.
 Development of oral and written proficiency.
 Selective study of grammar.
 Prerequisite: ITAL 2401.

-ITALIAN CULTURE
+ITAL 3373 (3).
+ITALIAN CULTURE.
 The evolution of Italian society with emphasis on cultural, artistic, and intellectual trends.
 Prerequisite: ITAL 2401.